tiacsys/bridle/boards/waveshare/rp2040/doc/index.rst

       .. rubric:: LVGL Basic Sample

-      Using the LVGL module on top of the :ref:`Display driver API
+      Using the LVGL module on top of the :zephyr:ref:`Display driver API <display_api>` with chosen display.
-      <zephyr:display_api>` with chosen display.
-See also Zephyr sample:
+      See also Zephyr sample: :zephyr:code-sample:`lvgl`.
-      :zephyr:code-sample:`zephyr:lvgl`.

       .. zephyr-app-commands::
          :app: zephyr/samples/subsys/display/lvgl